 What constitutes undue hardship in such a case is not clear.
-The fact that surrounding residents are bothered may not be enough.
+The fact that surrounding residents are bothered may not constitute undue hardship if the interference is sporadic.

 Currently, recourse exists in the form of Standard Bylaw 3(1)(d) for strata corporations when a strata lot is being used for illegal activity (i.e. growing marijuana without an exemption).
 Following passage and enactment of the Cannabis Act that bylaw will be of little use unless provincial or municipal laws impose restrictions.
-Standard Bylaws 3(1)(a) and (c) would still apply to use that constitutes nuisance, poses a hazard or unreasonable interferes with others; but these require proof of harm prior to a remedy being granted.
+Standard Bylaws 3(1)(a)and(c) would still apply to a use that constitutes a nuisance, poses a hazard or unreasonably interferes with others; but these require proof of harm prior to a remedy being granted.
 The creation of marijuana-specific provisions is something a strata corporation wishing to control the cultivation and use of marijuana should consider.

 Bylaws related to marijuana can take many forms and the appropriate restrictions will vary depending upon the needs and wants of each strata corporation.
 Where one strata corporation may opt for more flexible restrictions focused on keeping common areas and balconies free from marijuana smoke, others may desire a complete prohibition of all things marijuana.
-Regardless of the individualized specifications for which a strata corporation may opt, bylaws controlling or regulating marijuana should address such matters as:
+Regardless of the individualized restrictions for which a strata corporation may opt, bylaws controlling or regulating marijuana should address such matters as:

-- medical versus recreational marijuana use; - use in strata lots versus on common property; - smoking of marijuana versus other forms of consumption; - cultivation of marijuana; - alteration of marijuana from one form to another; and - changes that may be required to the strata lot to allow for cultivation.
+- medical versus recreational marijuana use; - use in strata lots versus on common property; - smoking of marijuana versus other forms of consumption; - cultivation of marijuana where and what systems will be allowed; - alteration of marijuana from one form to another drying vs. oils; - changes that may be required to the strata lot to allow for cultivation; - inspection for compliance

 Strata corporations that do not regulate non-medical marijuana use may face many issues, including complaints regarding exposure to second-hand smoke.
-In B.C. there is an ever increasing trend toward holding strata corporations accountable in the accommodation of owners with disabilities, such as asthma, that are aggravated by second hand smoke - see Perron v Strata Plan NW 164, 2009 BCHRT 59 and Leary v Strata Plan VR1001, 2016 BCHRT 139.
+There is an ever increasing trend toward holding strata corporations accountable in the accommodation of owners with disabilities, such as asthma, that are aggravated by second hand smoke - see Perron v Strata Plan NW 164, 2009 BCHRT 59 and Leary v Strata Plan VR1001, 2016 BCHRT 139.
 Without controls in place, those obligations cannot be met.
 A failure to later pass a bylaw prohibiting smoking may not exempt the strata corporation from its obligations in that regard.

 Smoking marijuana is not the only source of odours.
 When the plants are being cultivated, this too can emit a strong smell.
-Processing may have a similar result.
+Processing may have a similar result and raise similar issues.